-GCHS Announces Elks Students of the Month
+GCHS Announces Elks Students Of The Month

 Each student receives a $100 U.S. savings bond and an Elks certificate of achievement.

-Fellowship of Christian Athletes Co-President ...
-Four-year member of girls soccer team and two-year member of girls golf team ...
-Four-year Honor Roll ...
-Sunday Service Worship, Youth Group and Youth Worship Volunteer ...
-Member of Renaissance, Spirit Club and Varsity Club ...
+Four-year member of girls soccer, swimming and tennis team ...
+National Honor Society Secretary ...
+Member of Fellowship of Christian Athletes, Renaissance, Student Council and Varsity Club ...
 Rotary Student of the Month ...
-Daughter of William McElroy and Jamie Sloan.
+Secondary Honors ...
+Youth group member ...
+Daughter of Michael Withers.

 More like this: